 Sexual Health advice

 Sometimes love hurts, but if the hurt is literal (physically) you need to get that checked out.
 Prevention of course is better than a cure, so we offer free advice and contraception at NSU.
-It’s completely confidential and professional, delivered by our partners at Chlamydia and Gonorrhoea screening.
+It’s completely confidential and professional, delivered by our partners at Newcastle Hospitals Community Health Screening Programme.
 The friendly team offer sexual health and contraception advice, chlamydia and gonorrhoea testing and they provide ‘c-cards’ – handy little cards that you can use to pick up FREE condoms at the NSU Welcome Desk throughout the week – don’t be shy about it, we promise nobody will crack any jokes – we’re just here to help you be as responsible as possible.

 Love the idea of good sexual health for all students?
 Why not join our Sexual Wellbeing Advice and Guidance (SWAG) team and campaign around campus for better sexual health amongst students.
 You’ll receive full training (great for the CV) but best of all you’ll play a key role in improving student life and wellbeing at Northumbria.
 To find out more email firstname.lastname@example.org.